quefeft/far/README.md

 # far
-C program to find and replace contents of a file.
+Linux Terminal C program to find and replace contents of a file.

 Note: This software is currently in development.
 Future updates will include more features and automatic Linux installation features.